tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 ### First: Space (13:20)

-Let's take Space first: you can't become playful and therefore creative if you're under your usual pressures because to cope with them you've got to be in the closed mode.
+Let's take *space* first: you can't become playful and therefore creative if you're under your usual pressures, because to cope with them you've got to be in the closed mode.

-So you have to create some space for yourself away from those demands.
+So you have to create some space for yourself *away* from those demands.
 And that means sealing yourself off.

 You must make a quiet space for yourself where you will be undisturbed.

 ### Second: Time (13:48)